 Location of Imam Mosque

 Imam Mosque stands in the south part of Naqsh-e Jahan Square, which is located in the very center of Isfahan, surrounded by many other attractions.
 The north end of the square through Qeisarie Gate turns to the Imperial Bazaar – the main bazaar of Isfahan.
-In walking distance from the square there are Shah Historical Bath, Chehel Sotoon Palace, and Hasht Behesht Palace.
-After 20 minutes’ walk, you will reach Si-o-Se-Pol Bridge.
+In walking distance from the square, there are Shah Historical Bath, Chehel Sotoon Palace, and Hasht Behesht Palace.
+After 20 minutes walk, you will reach Si-o-Se-Pol Bridge.

 Where to Stay near Imam Mosque

 If you would like to stay next to the Imam Mosque, there are a lot of options to choose from.
 Probably, the closest hotel to the mosque is 1-star Partikan Hotel.
 Also among budget options, there are 2-star Pars Hotel, 3-star Part Hotel, and Safavi Hotel.
-For more luxury stay, check out 4-star Piroozy Hotel and the gem of Iranian hospitality – 5-star Abbasi Hotel, one of the oldest hotels in Iran.
+For more luxury stays, check out the 4-star Piroozy Hotel and the gem of Iranian hospitality – the 5-star Abbasi Hotel, one of the oldest hotels in Iran.
 If you want to stay in budget accommodation, we also recommend you to take a look at our page: 10 Best Cheap Hotels (Hostels) in Isfahan.

 Where to Eat near Imam Mosque